autumn8/fair-point-dapp/README.md

 npm install
 ```

+##Requirements
+Currently this dapp requires the user to have metamask installed.
+A prompt to this effect will be added later, as well as uport functionality once UPORT play's nicely with web3 v1.

 ## Basic Flow

 1.  **User A** uploads a high res original file (that is available for purchase), a lower res preview image, and specifies price for item (in ether.
 A ZAR convenience exchange rate is provided).